hongym7/Mask_RCNN_for_fashion/README.md

 # Kaggle Competition
 ***

+iMaterialist (Fashion) 2020 at FGVC7
+Fine-grained segmentation task for fashion and apparel

 ## Description
 In this competition, we challenge you to develop algorithms that will help with an important step towards automatic product detection – to accurately assign segmentations and attribute labels for fashion images.